 First of all, the main takeaway from this list of factory rifles is that modern AR-10s are really starting to pick up where the old ones left off.
 Today’s manufacturers are really refining the AR-10.
 The designs are smoother, nicer…Functioning is getting better.
 Manufacturers are taking it to the next level.

 In regards to that next level, I’m very curious about the REC10 and I look forward to getting my hands on one as soon as I am able.
+As is the lightweight offering from V Seven.

 In the meantime, I have a build to focus on.
 As for that, my takeaway on building the best AR-10 is this: If you’re not going to build your own using some sort of builders kit, I’d highly suggest going very slowly and doing a very deep dive on the forums of your choice.